simranvatsa/tidyverse-workshop-datafest/README.md

 ## Master the tidyverse!

-A tidyverse workshop I planned and conducted for prospective DataFest participants looking to sharpen their R skills.
+A tidyverse workshop I planned and conducted for prospective UCLA DataFest participants looking to sharpen their R skills.